reysmerwvr/deno-dark-api/README.md

 Download zip file and extract it [latest release](https://github.com/reysmerwvr/deno-test-api).
 Or clone the repository and cd into it.

-Deno Test API uses a number of open source projects to work properly:
+Deno Dark API uses a number of open source projects to work properly:

 - [Deno] - A secure runtime for JavaScript and TypeScript.